epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-repository/java/README.md

 *Test Description:*

-A developer is attempting to fix a bug related to the method for retrieving orders from the database using specific parameters.
+A developer is trying to fix a bug related to the method for retrieving orders from the database using specific parameters.

 *Act:*